-Chronic fatigue syndrome symptoms could be muscle pain, severe headaches like you have never experienced before, impaired memory or mental concentration, insomnia, painful lymph nodes, sore throat, gastro intestinal problems such as bloating, constipation, nausea, and even, sensitivity to light, noise, alcohol and certain foods.
+Chronic fatigue syndrome symptoms could be muscle pain, severe headaches like you have never experienced before, impaired memory or mental concentration, insomnia, painful lymph nodes, sore throat, gastrointestinal problems such as bloating, constipation, nausea, and even, sensitivity to light, noise, alcohol and certain foods.

 Unfortunately, the cause of CFS has not yet been identified.
 Scientists believe that it could have multiple causes including immune dysfunction, very low blood pressure, infections, stress, and nutritional deficiency, although evidence is lacking for nutritional defects in people with CFS.

 It is, however, known that CFS patients are a high cardiovascular risk category.
 So, this factor should be taken into account while choosing foods for chronic fatigue syndrome.
-Like any other disorder, the top foods to beat chronic fatigue syndrome must come from a varied diet selected from the basic food groups to ensure an adequate nutrient intake and to reach and maintain a reasonable body weight.
+Like any other disorder, the top foods to beat chronic fatigue syndrome must come from a varied diet selected from the basic food groups to ensure an adequate nutrient intake and to reach and maintain reasonable body weight.

 Carbohydrates are the main energy source for the body.
 Include whole grains as part of the balanced diet to keep the digestive system in good working order.
 Brown rice, barley, quinoa, and oatmeal are some of the healthiest whole grain options.
 Choose gluten-free foods and avoid processed foods and refined sugars.
 Many CFS patients, however, feel better with low-carbohydrate diets.
 Whenever possible, go for fruits and vegetables as a source of carbohydrates rather than cereals and millets.
 Fruits and vegetables have an added advantage of essential minerals, which are important to people suffering from CFS.

-Top protein foods for people with CFS are animal proteins such as meat, fish, and eggs, because animal proteins contain the maximum number of essential amino acids required by your body.
+Top protein foods for people with CFS are animal proteins such as meat, fish, and eggs because animal proteins contain the maximum number of essential amino acids required by your body.
 Having said that, avoid red meats although you can have them occasionally.
 Nuts and beans are also good quality proteins but they are not as good as animal proteins.
-It is essential that you include variety of different proteins in your diet so that you can get all the amino acids.
-You may also include protein drinks, such as whey protein powders, to boost the low levels of glutathione in your weakened immune system.
+It is essential that you include a variety of different proteins in your diet so that you can get all the amino acids.
+You may also include protein drinks, such as why protein powders, to boost the low levels of glutathione in your weakened immune system.